EloisaElias/Elo_portfolio/README.md

   	Goal:

   	Tradeoffs:
-  		- Advantages: Cross validation is not strictly necessary,
+  		- Advantages: Cross validation is not strictly necessary
-  		- Downside:
+  		- Downside:RF  is a predictive modelling tool, slow to create predictions once trained, More accurate ensembles require more trees.
-  		- Solution:
+  		- Solution:RF is a highly parallel algorithm , so if you have multiple cores, you can get a significant speedup.

   	Dataset: https://archive.ics.uci.edu/ml/datasets
   	Related Programs: